 To simplify the process of getting started on your digital transformation journey, we recommend breaking it down into the following five steps.

 As part of the process maturity & technology assessment, you need to focus on understanding your organization’s priorities in the following four key areas, as they are heavily impacted by digital transformation.

-Although we regard all four impact areas as extremely important, the “customer” tends to be the first priority.
+Although we regard all four impact areas as extremely important, the “customer” tends to take priority.
 However, in today’s market, the people in your organization should be prioritized as well.
-Modern workers are looking for technology to better enable them to execute on their day-to-day activities.
+Modern workers are looking for technology to better enable them to execute their day-to-day activities.

-Speaking generally, we see three main areas of benefits when it comes to making the case for digital transformation:
+Speaking generally, we see three main areas of benefit when it comes to making the case for digital transformation:

 The reality is, there’s almost never just one benefit to digital transformation as it’s a constant rotation of all three.

 Perhaps the most important step in this process is developing a road map that lays out why, what, how and when you are going to execute your digital transformation strategy.
 The road map should be considered a living, breathing document that needs to be reviewed and updated on a regular basis.
 Technology changes constantly.
 Business changes constantly.
 Your organization and its road map need to be open to change as well.

 Digital transformation initiatives are only as successful as the rate at which people and the organization adopt and embrace change.
 Successful change occurs when you clearly communicate the changes and train the appropriate individuals within the organization so the change is sustainable and impactful.
 From a people standpoint, it is important to understand all the change management considerations– both benefits and risks.

 With that in mind, we want to stress that digital transformation endeavors are not IT projects.
 They need to be owned by the business and, at its core, all the people that make up the business.
 IT resources are a key component, but the business needs to take a collective ownership of the transformation process.